Green's functions of and emission into discrete anisotropic and hyperbolic baths: Derivation of the long-range behaviour of the Green's function

 where $\mathbf{h}(\mathbf{k})$ is now the finite dimensional matrix with analytic elements describing coupling between each of the Bloch sublattices.
-By standard resolvant analysis \cite{katoperturbation2013}, the resolvant is analytic in both, $\mathbf{k}$ and $\Delta,$ whenever $\Delta$ is not equal to any of the eigenvalues of $\mathbf{h}(\mathbf{k}),$ i.e. not equal to any of the energy bands at $\mathbf{k}.$ Thus, when the resonant level set energy $\Delta$ does not lie at a degeneracy, the integrand is analytic with respect to integration variable $\mathbf{k},$ and localization of the full Green's function integral around a degeneracy but away from the resonant level produces an analytic integrand with can be treated with the asymptotic analysis in the following sections.
+By standard resolvant analysis \cite{katoperturbation2013}, the resolvant is analytic in both, $\mathbf{k}$ and $\Delta$ whenever $\Delta$ is not equal to any of the eigenvalues of $\mathbf{h}(\mathbf{k}),$ i.e., not equal to any of the energy bands at $\mathbf{k}.$ Thus, when the resonant level set energy $\Delta$ does not lie at a degeneracy, the integrand is analytic with respect to integration variable $\mathbf{k}$ away from any resonant level sets, and localization of the full Green's function integral around a degeneracy but away from the resonant level set produces an analytic integrand allowing for asymptotic analysis purely around the resonant level set as in the following sections.